whatever1341132/metamask-docs/sdk/connect/javascript-wagmi.md

 ---
-description: Quickstart guide for using the SDK with a JavaScript and Wagmi dapp.
+description: Quickstart guide for using the SDK with a JavaS cript and Wagmi dapp.
 toc_max_heading_level: 2
 sidebar_label: JavaScript + Wagmi (recommended)
 keywords: [connect, MetaMask, JavaScript, Wagmi, SDK, dapp]